byui-cit/learning-modules/modules/css/grid/prepare1.md

 Now you can see in your browsers that each of the 5 children elements were placed in order as they are in HTML into the grid with 3 on the first row and 2 on the next row.
 I would highly suggest you use your developer tools in your browser to take a look at the grid, it helps so much as you are trying to place your grid items.
 If you'd like to do this, right-click over your grid and choose 'Inspect'.
 In the HTML code that shows up in your developer tool, rest your mouse pointer over the main class='beach-grid' element and you should see the grid.
 This works best in Chrome or Firefox.
 Now you can see the grid and how the elements are being placed in it.

-Our children elements are not where we want them to be however, so let's place them in the right placed within the grid.
+Our children elements are not where we want them to be however, so let's place them in the right place within the grid.

 Our video will span 2 columns and one row in the upper left.
-We will use the grid-column shortcut value of 1/3 to indicate starting at grid line 1 and going to grid line 3 just like we saw in our above with the grid over the top of our wireframe.
-We could put grid-row: 1/2 as well with our video but it has implicitly placed it there already.
+We will use the grid-column shortcut value of 1/3 to indicate starting at grid line 1 and going to grid line 3 just like we saw above with the grid over the top of our wireframe.
+We could put grid-row: 1/2 as well with our video element but it has implicitly placed it there already.

 ```css
 video {